Iraneus/betamedneed/services.md

 intro_image_hide_on_mobile: false
 ---

-# Convenient choices, better outcomes.
+# Designed to facilitate quality medical care delivery.

-MedNeed empowers medical facilities with payment options for the medicines and supplies they need to provide quality medical care.
+We are developing solutions to ensure that more medical facilities and professionals can easily have whatever they need when they need it.